Egoist Learning Manifesto

 We believe

-- Struggle isn’t a flaw in the process.
-It is the process.
+• Struggle is not a flaw in the process.
+It is part of the process.

-- Mistakes aren’t embarrassing.
-They’re proof you actually started.
+• Mistakes are not embarrassing.
+They are proof you actually started.

-- Questions matter.
-If you can’t ask “why,” you can’t build what’s real.
+• Questions matter.
+If you cannot ask “why,” you cannot build what is real.

 We build

-- A place where questioning is normal, and shallow certainty feels weird.
+• A place where questions are normal, and shallow certainty feels wrong.

 The pledge (boundaries)